PsiQ/qref/docs/design.md

 in this way would be a nightmare, and we want to save all of us such hurdles.

-Now, what happens we use lists?
+Now, what happens if we use lists?
 Let's try the following code:

 ```python
 import yaml